instructure/canvas-lms/doc/api/sis_csv.md

 will be applied without diffing.
 The next import for the same data set will still diff against that import.

+If using automated systems and diffing and there is an issue where the system sends a partial or an empty file, diffing would see that all users not included should be removed.
+Using `change_threshold=10` will then not perform diffing if the files being compared are greater than 10% different.
+The threshold can be set to help prevent removing objects unintentionally.
+When set and the file is over 10% different it will be the same as if `diffing_remaster_data_set=true`.
+The change_threshold can be set to any integer between 1 and 100.

 Stickiness
 ----------
 When a user makes a change to imported data in Canvas (e.g., changes a name),